palantir/go-java-launcher/README.md

 # Additional JVM options to be passed to the java command, will override defaults in static config.
 Ignored if configType is "executable"
 jvmOpts:
   - '-Xmx2g'
+# OPTIONAL - A map of configurations of secondary processes to launch
+secondaries:
+  name:
+    CustomLauncherConfig
 ```

 The launcher is invoked as: